15 Of The Best Day Trips From Charleston SC

 The variety of activities makes it the perfect destination for couples, friends, families, or even solo travelers.

 Charleston has no shortage of wonderful hotels to stay in.
-Here are few top rated options:
+Here are a few top-rated options:

-Andrew Pinckney Inn—boutique hotel with 41 rooms located just a couple of blocks from the Charleston City Market.
+Andrew Pinckney Inn—a boutique hotel with 41 rooms located just a couple of blocks from the Charleston City Market.
 Book your stay today.

 The Dewberry—luxurious accommodations bordering Marion Square, near fine dining and shopping on King Street.
 Use one of the Dewberry Volvo guest cars or try one of the complimentary bicycles.
 Check out their rates today.